 SDK Integrations

-SDK integrations are reusable bundle building blocks for external protocols and product surfaces.
-They live under kdcube_ai_app.apps.chat.sdk.integrations and are meant to be imported by bundles instead of copied into every application.
+SDK integrations are reusable app building blocks for external protocols and product surfaces.
+They live under kdcube_ai_app.apps.chat.sdk.integrations and are meant to be imported by apps instead of copied into every application.

 The boundary is explicit: the SDK owns protocol mechanics, normalized payloads, provider calls, rendering helpers, and reusable storage primitives.
-The bundle owns product policy: which user may connect an account, which conversation receives a webhook, which delivery channel is used, which UI route exposes an operation, and which workflow handles the resulting message.
+The app owns product policy: which user may connect an account, which conversation receives a webhook, which delivery channel is used, which UI route exposes an operation, and which entrypoint/message handler handles the resulting message.

 Email Integration